-Blackberry and apple pie is a classic combination, Emily, A Mummy Too’s pie was inspired by the Great British Bake Off, and made her husband glad he had married her – this seems like a winning recipe.
+Blackberry and apple pie is a classic combination, Emily, A Mummy Too’s pie was inspired by the Great British Bake Off.
+This seems like a winning recipe.

 Why go for the classic jam when you can make a silky smooth vibrantly coloured blackberry curd.
 Urvashi’s beautiful blackberry curd is perfect for filling macarons, tarts or simply spreading on toast.

 This Blackberry Elderflower and Pimms cake from Sarah at Taming Twins is an absolute show stopper and would make an amazing centre piece for any party, as well as being the perfect late summer birthday cake.